How to Grow Cathedral Bell Flowers

 Insects and Plant Disease

 Cathedral Bells seldom have problems with insects and disease.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+Aphids and spider mites can be an occasional problem.
+If insect or disease problems occur, treat them early with organic or chemical insect repellents and fungicides.

 Related Articles